Probate Q&A Series

 Checklist for Efficient Estate Administration

-• Pay approved claims in statutory priority.
+• Pay valid claims in statutory priority.

 • Review joint account titles before distributing funds.